Zero. Zip. Zilch.File online for free

 Yes, if you prefer not to come to an office, simply call and we can work with you to get your taxes prepared.
 You can also use Tax Pro Go to have your taxes prepared virtually by a tax pro, as well as file through our do-it-yourself online tax services, which includes H&R Block Online Assist for unlimited, on-demand expert human help via chat, screen sharing or a phone call.

-While Tax Day is now July 15 due to the coronavirus pandemic, everyone still needs to file a tax return.
+While Tax Day is now July 15 due to the coronavirus pandemic, everyone with a filing requirement still needs to file a tax return.
 The IRS is still accepting returns and processing refunds, which are processed on a ‘first received, first paid’ basis.
 We are ready to help you get your important refunds now through drop-off services at an office, virtual expert tax prep with Tax Pro Go, or our do-it-yourself online or desktop software products.

 We can still help.
 You can call any office to use our digital drop-off service.
 A tax pro will help you upload your tax documents electronically.
 You can also use Tax Pro Go to have your taxes prepared virtually by a tax pro, as well as file through our do-it-yourself online tax services, which includes H&R Block Online Assist for unlimited, on-demand expert human help via chat, screen sharing or a phone call.